-The Skin-Care Ingredients You Shouldn’t Mix
+Skin-Care Ingredients You Shouldn’t Mix

 Skin-Care Ingredients That Shouldn’t Be Used Together

-Retinol + Acne Treatments (Benzoyl Peroxide, Salicylic Acid)
+Don’t Mix Retinol + Acne Treatments (Benzoyl Peroxide, Salicylic Acid)

-Retinol + Glycolic/Lactic Acid
+Don’t Mix Retinol + Glycolic or Lactic Acid

-Retinol + Sun (UV rays)
+Don’t Mix Retinol + Sun (UV rays)

-Citric Acid + Vitamin C
+Don’t Mix Citric Acid + Vitamin C

-“Over-exfoliation will expose skin, weaken skin-barrier function and could trigger inflammation,” she says.
+“Over-exfoliation will expose skin, weaken skin-barrier function and could trigger inflammation,” says Dr. Engelman.
 If the barrier function is damaged, skin becomes vulnerable to infection from microorganisms, such as bacteria and fungus, and leads to sensitivity and irritation.”

 AHAs + BHAs

 The best way to avoid skin sensitivity when it comes to exfoliating is to start out slow, only using the product once a week, and building up frequency as your skin adjusts.
-“Over treating the skin make matters worse because excessive exfoliation can breakdown the stratum corneum, whose job is to be a barrier against pathogens,” says Dr. Engelman.
+“Over-treating the skin makes matters worse because excessive exfoliation can breakdown the stratum corneum, whose job is to be a barrier against pathogens,” says Dr. Engelman.
 “Even if the barrier function isn’t visibly damaged, the skin may experience a low amount of inflammation (called chronic inflammation), which over time prematurely ages skin.”

 Skin-Care Ingredients That Work Well Together

-Green Tea and Resveratrol + Glycolic or Lactic Acid
+Do Mix Green Tea and Resveratrol + Glycolic or Lactic Acid

-Retinol + Hyaluronic Acid
+Do Mix Retinol + Hyaluronic Acid

 Because retinol can be slightly irritating and drying on the skin, hyaluronic acid can be a skin-saver.
 “Hyaluronic acid helps to hydrate the skin, combatting both the irritation and peeling,” says Dr. Engelman.
 For an affordable hyaluronic acid serum, try the L’Oréal Paris Revitalift Derm Intensives Pure Hyaluronic Acid Serum.

-Benzoyl Peroxide + Salicylic or Glycolic Acids
+Do Mix Benzoyl Peroxide + Salicylic or Glycolic Acids

 Benzoyl peroxide is great for treating acne, while hydroxy acids are helpful in breaking down clogged pores and blackheads.
 Dr. Engelman explains it like this: “Using benzoyl peroxide is essentially like dropping a bomb to eradicate any acne and bacteria on your skin’s surface.
 Together, they can effectively treat acne.”

-Peptides + Vitamin C
+Do Mix Peptides + Vitamin C

 “Peptides help to hold cells together, while vitamin C works to reduce environmental stress,” says Dr. Engelman.
 “Together, they create a barrier for the skin, lock in moisture and ultimately work to improve texture long term.”

-AHA/BHAs + Ceramides
+Do Mix AHA/BHAs + Ceramides

 Adding a restorative, hydrating ingredient to your skin-care routine whenever you’re exfoliating using AHAs or BHAs is key.
 “Ceramides help to restore the skin’s barrier by holding the cells.
 They lock in moisture and act as a barrier against pollution, bacteria and assailants,” says Dr. Engelman.
 “After using chemical exfoliants, you must add moisture back into the skin and protect the skin barrier, and ceramides are an effective way to do that.”
 For a nourishing, ceramide-based cream, we recommend the CeraVe Moisturizing Cream.

-Photos: Chaunte Vaughn
+Photo: Chaunte Vaughn